What Constitutes a Disability?

 Do you provide transportation?

-No, independent services may be available, but all transportation costs are at the expense of the student.
+No, Collin College does not offer transportation services.
+Independent services may be available, but all transportation costs are at the expense of the student.

 Dallas Area Rapid Transit (DART) does stop at the Spring Creek Campus, DART FLEX Service may also be available.
 We encourage you to contact DART Customer Service at 214-979-1111 for complete information.